-At December 31 2010 2009 Total debt (see table above) \$ 435.4 \$ 498.1 Shareholders' equity \$ 789.0 \$ 752.8 Total debt: total book capitalization 35.6% 39.8%
+At December 31 st 2010 2009 Total Debt (see above table) \$ 435.4 \$ 498.1 Shareholders' equity \$ 789.0 \$ 752.8 Total debt: total book capitalization 35.6% 39.8%

 B) Accounting Policies and New Standards

 Accounting Policies

 The above analysis and discussion of the Company's financial condition and results of operation are based upon its consolidated financial statements prepared in accordance with Canadian GAAP.
 A summary of the Company's significant accounting policies is set out in note 1 of the consolidated financial statements.